 Fai silenzio, non riesco a concentrarmi.

-Fai can be shortened to fa’, with an apostrophe (never as fà, that’s a common mistake learners make and that a few natives make as well!).
-It’s the second person imperative form of the verb fare, meaning to do.
+Fai can be shortened to fa’, with an apostrophe (never as fà, that’s a common mistake made by learners and some natives!)
+It’s the second-person imperative of the verb fare, which means to do.